-Since July 2019, Hendrik Hegemann has been a Senior Researcher in the “Societal Peace and Internal Security” research area.
-Previously, he worked as a Senior Lecturer and Interim Professor in the International Relations & Peace and Conflict Studies faculty at the University of Osnabrück.
-Between 2008 and 2015, he was a PhD Candidate and Researcher at the IFSH.
+Hendrik Hegemann is Senior researcher in the “Societal Peace and Internal Security” research area.
+Previously, he worked as a Senior Lecturer and Interim Professor at the University of Osnabrück.
 Hendrik Hegemann studied Political Science, Modern History and Public Law in Freiburg and Seattle and obtained a PhD from the University of Hamburg with a dissertation on the role of international bureaucracies in global and regional counterterrorism cooperation.
+His research has been funded by the German Research Foundation, the Federal Ministry of Education and Research and the European Commission.
 Since 2018, he has been a co-speaker of the German Political Science Association’s working group on “Critical Security Studies”.

 Ulrich Schneckener.
 2019.